 Take a look at all the current Power BI custom visuals available on AppSource here.

 Microsoft provides some great documentation on how to get started with custom visuals.
 So, we’ve compiled a bunch of stuff from the website and provided some quick links!
 Here is everything you need to design, publish, and use your custom visuals in Power BI:

 - Step 1: Decide if the custom visuals you need exists in the Marketplace currently.
 If they don’t (or if the one you find is not certified), you will need to work with a developer to build and publish your organization’s custom visual.
 Make sure to provide your technical staff with a clear concept and parameters for what they will be designing.

 - Step 2: Calling all developers!
 Start coding your custom visual with the custom visuals SDK on GitHub.
-Here is the developers guide to get you started – Custom Visuals Guidelines.
+Here is the developers guide to get you started (guides may no longer be up to date) – Custom Visuals Guidelines.
 You should also check out this 40-minute video – Custom Visuals Tutorial

 - Step 3: Once you have a working visual, you will need to test, debug, and prepare your custom visuals for use in Power BI Desktop or AppSource.

 - Step 4: Optionally, the next step is to get your custom visual certified by Microsoft.
 The certification process is optional and depends on if you want to make it available to the public on AppSource.
 If you want your visual to be public, you have to meet all certification requirements and submit an application to the Power BI Custom Visuals Support team.